-- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) definition is shown in the lower section of the LCD display.
+- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper left corner of the display shows the Diagnostic Trouble Code (DTC), the number of the code currently being displayed and the total number of codes retrieved, and the type of code. - The related code definition is shown in the lower section of the LCD display.